bazel-contrib/SIG-rules-authors/go-tutorial.md

         └── generate_word.go
 ```

-We need to add the import to babble and call the babble func.
+We need to add the import to the babble libary and call the babble func.
 Here is the diff after the updates.
-I also cleaned up the Println to add some clarity.

 ```
 diff --git a/pkg/word/generate_word.go b/pkg/word/generate_word.go